jerry81/fastAPI/README.md

 joinedload - for loading relationships - applies join to select so related rows loaded in same result set usage with query: query.options(joinedload(model_to_join))

+query controls the "Select"
+db.query((Col1, Col2)) determines which columns to select -> Select Col1, Col2 from ...

 ### pymysql

 client library for Python MySQL